 - ½ teaspoon kosher salt

 - freshly ground black pepper to taste

 - Snap or cut tough lower ends off of asparagus spears.
 If you hold an asparagus spear at the lower end with one hand and about half way up the stalk with the other and bend the stalk, it will generally snap at the point where the tender and tougher areas meet.
 I usually snap one this way and then cut the others at about the same place.

-- Heat a large pot of water till rapidly boiling.
+Heat a large pot of water until rapidly boiling.
 Add one teaspoon kosher salt and stir.
 Add asparagus and set a timer for 2-4 minutes.
-Cook till crisp tender.
+Cook until crisp-tender.
 Very slender stalks will barely take 2 minutes, thicker ones can take up to 4 minutes.

-- As soon as asparagus is crisp tender, drain well, then immediately plunge into prepared iced water.
+- As soon as asparagus is crisp-tender, drain well, then immediately plunge into the prepared iced water.
 This will stop the cooking process and prevent the asparagus from becoming wilty.

 - For the panko crumbs, heat butter in a small sauté pan until melted.
 Add panko crumbs and cook for 1 minute, stirring continuously.
 Remove from heat and cool slightly.
 Add lemon zest and parsley.
 Set aside.
 (Can be made several hours in advance.
 Cover and store in a airtight container when cool.)

 - When ready to serve, melt remaining 2 teaspoons butter in a large skillet.
 Add lemon juice and swirl pan to mix.
 Add asparagus, 1/2 teaspoon kosher salt (more to taste) and freshly ground black pepper.
 Toss to coat asparagus with butter mixture.
 Heat till asparagus is hot, about 1-2 minutes.
 Transfer to a serving platter and sprinkle with prepared panko crumbs.